DannyMac180/AmpGI/AmpGI-Plan.md

-## Core Strategy: MCP-Based Extension Ecosystem
+## Core Strategy: Leverage Existing MCP Server Ecosystem

 **Key Insight:** Amp already has the perfect architecture for this via MCP servers.
-Users can extend Amp by installing and configuring MCP servers without touching Amp's source code.
+Rather than building custom servers, we leverage the thriving ecosystem of existing MCP servers at [mcpservers.org](https://mcpservers.org/).
+Users can extend Amp by installing and configuring proven MCP servers without touching Amp's source code.

+**Strategic Approach:**
+1. **Use existing MCP servers** as the primary solution
+2. **Build integration tools** to simplify discovery and setup
+3. **Only create custom servers** for gaps not covered by existing ecosystem
+4. **Focus on user experience** rather than server development

+**Ecosystem Contingency Plan:**
+Given that the MCP ecosystem is still emerging, AmpGI will deliver immediate value through a set of first-party reference servers that provide core functionality:
+- **Essential First-Party Servers**: Email, Calendar, Filesystem, Git, Fetch, REST API, Database
+- **Quality Assurance**: All servers undergo security review and compatibility testing
+- **Migration Strategy**: As third-party alternatives mature, users can seamlessly transition while maintaining functionality

-## Phase 1: MCP Server Library Development
+## Phase 1: MCP Server Integration & Discovery